The Public-Private Partnership Law Review: United Kingdom

 v Subsequent amendments to PPP agreements

-Where a PPP project falls within the scope of the regulations (whether the PCR or other regulations referred to above) and has been awarded pursuant to those rules, there are limitations on the extent to which the project agreements may subsequently be amended without triggering a requirement to hold a new competition.
+Where a PPP project falls within the scope of the regulations (whether the PCR or the other regulations referred to above) and has been awarded pursuant to those rules, there are limitations on the extent to which the project agreements may subsequently be amended without triggering a requirement to hold a new competition.

-The legislation specifies that any substantial modification has to be treated as giving rise to a new contract that must be put back out to tender, unless a specific exemption applies.
+Any substantial modification has to be treated as giving rise to a new contract that must be put back out to tender, unless a specific exemption applies.
 A modification will be considered substantial if it renders the contract materially different in character; changes its economic balance or extends its scope considerably; or if the changed parameters would have attracted different bidders or led to a different successful bidder in the original competition.
 However, the regulations do allow for exemptions, inter alia, where the modifications were provided for in precise review clauses in the initial procurement documents or where the need for those changes has arisen from circumstances that a diligent authority could not have foreseen.

 This section focuses on the PFI/PF2 model and SOPC guidance.
 As the PFI/PF2 model will not be used for new infrastructure, this section is most relevant to existing projects.
 However, the SOPC principles and standard provisions continue to influence the terms of other PPP projects, particularly those using a project-financed structure.